A Long Long Time for Linda Ronstadt

 Linda toured in 1971 to promote her Silk Purse album, and very briefly, her backing band included Souther’s friend Glen Frey, Don Henley, Randy Meisner, and Bernie Leadon – who then left to form their own band, The Eagles, that same year.
 They also played on her third album, Linda Ronstadt, which was released in 1972.

 Around 1973 Linda also began to be influenced by a new producer she had teamed up with called Peter Asher.
 It was the beginning of a successful and long-standing partnership; according to Asher, it was also the first time Linda’s producer was not also in a relationship with her.
+This album was released in 1973 and produced the Top 20 Country single Silver Threads and Golden Needles, written by Jack Rhodes and Dick Reynolds.

 Linda Ronstadt performing Silver Threads and Golden Needles.

 To promote this 4th album Linda went on tour again, opening for Neil Young for about 4 months and playing to large crowds.
-She said in a 1975 interview with Ben Fong-Torres for Rolling Stone magazine about this time on the road, that she abused drugs.

-did plenty of cocaine…I had to have my nose cauterized twice – I think they shot sodium nitrate up there – I’m okay now.
+“did plenty of cocaine…I had to have my nose cauterized twice – I think they shot sodium nitrate up there – I’m okay now.
 I don’t put anything up my nose anymore.”

 Emmylou Harris and Linda Ronstadt met after a concert and became very good, lifelong friends and collaborators.
 Linda’s thunderbolt of success struck when her 5th album, Heart Like a Wheel, was released in 1974 – reaching #1 on the Billboard 200 chart and #1 Country Album in 1975, and was nominated for an Album of the Year Grammy Award.
 The album included a cover of the 1940’s Hank Williams song, I Can’t Help It (If I’m Still In Love With You), which garnered her a first Grammy Award, for Best Country Vocal Performance/Female in 1975.

 Also on the album were the hits You’re No Good written by Clint Ballard, Jr. – the first single released from the album, it hit #1 on the Billboard Pop chart.
-Below, Linda Ronstadt sings You’re No Good on Bert Sugarman’s Midnight Special, with an introduction by Jose Feliciano.
+When Will I Be Loved written by the Everly Brothers – the second single from the album hit #2 on Billboard, and was a #1 Country hit.

-By 1974 Linda had moved on from her live-in relationship with J.D.
-Souther.
-They remain lifelong friends, getting together and talking about music.
-She
+By 1974 Linda had moved on from her live-in relationship with JD Souther.
+They remained lifelong friends, getting together and talking about music.
+After briefly dating comedian/actor Steve Martin, Little Feat’s Lowell George, and songwriter Tom Campbell, she met comedian/actor Albert Brooks.

 Pop, Rock and Country Queen

-linda ronstadt 1976, younger linda ronstadt, american singer, rock songs, 1970s folk artists, netherlands airport(Linda Ronstadt 1976 Photo: Rob Bogaerts / Dutch National Archives)
+(Linda Ronstadt 1976 Photo: Rob Bogaerts / Dutch National Archives)

 Hot on the heels of all the hit singles and success from her Heart Like a Wheel album and singles successes in early 1975, Linda Ronstadt’s 6th album Prisoner in Disguise, was released in the fall of 1975, and quickly jumped to the Top 5 Billboard Album Chart.